 Completing this application is the first step in receiving an audit for your products.

-Provides definitions for the terminology used in the Fair Trade standards, compliance criteria, and associated documents.
+Provides definitions for the terminology used in Fair Trade USA® standards, compliance criteria, and associated documents.

 Price and Premium Information

 A complete list of Fair Trade Premium amounts and Fair Trade Minimum Prices for all products we currently certify.
 Products with special price terms are further explained in Special Price and Premium Terms.

 Policy defining the entities and activities which must be included in the scope of the Certificate, and thus the audit, under the CFS.